SSWConsulting/SSW.Rules.Content/rules/follow-up-emails-effectively/rule.md

 ![Figure: Bad example - oldies use yellow sticky notes](postit-screen.jpg)
 :::

-To ensure you follow up on tasks, it is important to set up an action point and then forget about it until later.
-That frees up cognitive space to allow you to focus on something else but still be certain it will be actioned later.
+To ensure you follow up on tasks, it is important to set up an action point so it can be forgotten about it until later.
+That frees up cognitive space so you can focus on something else but still be certain it will be actioned later.

 There are some okay tools like delayed send and follow up flags...but the gold standard tools are:
 * Email - Followupthen.com